 As with all things, new routines take time to get used to, especially if you’re trying to replace screentime with a morning basket set-up.

 P.S. – Do you struggle with your morning routine?
-In our Ultimate Stay at Home Mom Course, you’ll learn exactly how to get your day on track.
+In our Ultimate Stay at Home Mom Course, you’ll learn exactly how to set up your day for success.
+Once enrolled, you can also request to join our private stay at home mom Facebook group just for students enrolled in the course.

 You might be wondering: “what age do you start using a morning basket?”